 In its first two years of operation, the PAI awarded more than 140 grants funded by the BRF to participating network providers.
 Centene also incorporated a new survey as part of its provider credentialing process to gather more information about barriers to healthcare.
 A few examples of the physical and programmatic access improvements funded by the BRF include:

 - Assistive listening devices

 - Wheelchair accessible building ramps

 As a result of these combined efforts, more than 123,000 members across Centene's health plans now have improved disability access to their medical provider's offices and services.
 The images below show the completion of a grant-funded accessible ramp at the entrance to the women's wing of the Rock Island County Council on Addictions (RICCA) in East Moline, Illinois, an IlliniCare Health provider.

 Centene was recently awarded the Centers for Medicare & Medicaid Services' (CMS) 2019 Health Equity Award in recognition of the PAI's efforts.
 The award recognizes organizations demonstrating a commitment to health equity by reducing disparities among CMS beneficiaries they serve.

 "The Provider Accessibility Initiative is driven by Centene's core belief that local partnerships enable meaningful, accessible healthcare," said Dr. Ken Yamaguchi, Centene's executive vice president and chief medical officer.
 "We are honored to be recognized by CMS with this prestigious award and we look forward to continuing our efforts in helping provide equal access to quality healthcare services to all of our members."

-In 2019, Centene plans to expand the PAI's efforts in Florida, Kansas, and New Mexico, and will continue developing data collection processes, conducting onsite reviews, and improving provider directory information.
+In 2019, Centene expanded the PAI's efforts in Florida, Kansas, and New Mexico, and will continue developing data collection processes, conducting onsite reviews, and improving provider directory information.
 Centene has long been committed to providing equal access to quality healthcare and services across our membership.